Azerbaijan: Government and politics

-The Security Council is the deliberative body under the president, and he organizes it according to the Constitution.
+Azerbaijan's system of governance nominally can be called two-tiered.
+The top or highest tier of the government is the executive power headed by president.
+The local executive authority is merely a continuation of executive power.
+The provision determines the legal status of local state administration on local executive authority (Yerli Icra Hakimiyati), adopted 16 June 1999.
+In June 2012, the president approved a regulation which granted additional powers to local executive authorities, strengthening their dominant position in local affairs.
+The Security Council is the deliberative body under the president, and he organizes it according to the constitution.
 It was established on 10 April 1997.
 The administrative department is not a part of the president's office but manages the financial, technical and pecuniary activities of both the president and his office.